SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 exploits (Exploit)
 ------------------

+| Configuration option related to sponge provided exploit patches
+|

 * **book-size-total-multiplier**

-  | If limit-book-size is enabled, controls the multiplier applied to each book page size
+  | If ``limit-book-size`` is enabled, controls the multiplier applied to each book page size
   | **Type:** ``double``
   | **Default:** ``0.98``
   |